 TSS (previously the 457) visa

-As a news flash, the previous Skilled Occupation List ( SOL) has been replaced by the new Medium to Long Term Strategic Skills List ( MLTSSL) and the previous secondary Consolidated Sponsored Occupation List ( CSOL) has been replaced by the Short Term Skilled Occupation List ( STSOL).
+The previous Skilled Occupation List ( SOL) has been replaced by the new Medium to Long Term Strategic Skills List ( MLTSSL) and the previous secondary Consolidated Sponsored Occupation List ( CSOL) has been replaced by the Short Term Skilled Occupation List ( STSOL).

 Some occupations have been removed from the MLTSSL but the greatest impact is in relation to TSS visas .
 The TSS visa program been split into 2 streams , viz occupations on the MLTSSL – up to 4 years + a pathway to permanent residence and occupations on the STSOL only, which are restricted to 2 year visas + 2 years extension only with no PR pathway.

-New SC 482 (TSS) occupation list setting out 4 year visas with PR pathway and 2 years + 2 year ext only
+See the new SC 482 (TSS) occupation list setting out 4 year visas with PR pathway and 2 years + 2 year ext only

 The sub class SC482 – to be referred as the Temporary Skill Shortage (TSS) visa – temporary work visa program (TSS visa program) enables Australian businesses (and in some cases overseas companies with local offices,) the opportunity as a Standard Business Sponsor to source and engage overseas skilled staff (from outside Australia or at times inside Australia if on a qualifying visa), on a sponsored visa to work in their businesses where there are existing and increasing skill shortages in occupations.